BestYlay/BestYlay/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on some binary classification competitions on Kaggle.
-- 🌱 I’m currently learning machine learing.
+- 🌱 I’m currently learning machine learning and deep learning.